 Men’s Soccer | Photo by Monica Brutto | The Wright State Guardian

-The match will begin at one p.m.
-ESPN+ will stream the action.
+The next Raider match is on Nov.
+2 at 2 p.m. verses Detroit Mercy.
+ESPN+ will stream the game.